DI-LEO-GIUSEPPE-GABRIELE/s00004924_final-assignment-back-end-programming/README.md

 Follow this flow to test the main functionalities using Postman.
 Remember to copy the postman collection file `BlueSky_Airline.postman_collection.json` in the root of the project and import it in Postman.
+This is a simple test flow, but you can test all the endpoints present in the collection.

 ### 1 - Authentication